 Only children, grandchildren, stepchildren, and step grandchildren of EAA dues-paying members in good standing may apply.
 Candidates shall be (a) senior high school student, who will be attending an accredited community or college or university, or (b) college or university students in the first year of study who intend to pursue a degree.

-- Immediate family members of EAA agency fee members do not qualify for EAA college scholarships.
+- Immediate family members of EAA non dues-paying members do not qualify for EAA college scholarships.

-- Immediate family members of Governors that are serving on BoG during the calendar year that the scholarships are approved and awarded.
+- Immediate family members of Governors that are serving on Board of Governors during the calendar year that the scholarships are approved and awarded.

 - Previous recipients of the EAA scholarships awards.